aatishjadhav/atish-3D-portfolio/README.md

-# 🧑‍💻 Atish Jadhav – Developer Portfolio
+# 🧑‍💻 Atish Jadhav – 3D-Portfolio

 This is my personal developer portfolio website built using **React**, **Tailwind CSS**, and **Three.js**.
 Fully responsive and optimized for performance and accessibility.